 Ingredients

-Genoise sponge cake only has a few basic ingredients but it's important that they are right.
+Genoise sponge cake only has a few basic ingredients, but it's important that they are right.

-Eggs - As this is a sponge cake recipe without baking powder or other chemical leavening agents, the eggs will do all the magic to make this genoise cake rise.
+- Eggs - As this is a sponge cake recipe without baking powder or other chemical leavening agents, the eggs will do all the magic to make this genoise cake rise.
 So make sure you use fresh, large eggs.
 We will be whipping the eggs up as you would in foam cakes, but genoise uses the egg yolks as well as the egg whites for better texture and flavor.

-Sugar - Use white sugar (caster sugar in the UK) for this recipe as other sugars would be too heavy.
+- Sugar - Use granulated white sugar (caster sugar in the UK).

-Flour - For best results, use cake flour.
+- Flour - For best results, use cake flour.
 It will give a finer crumb and is easier to incorporate into the batter without knocking out too much air.
 If you can't find cake flour, you can use all-purpose flour (plain flour) or even 00 flour.

-Oil - I use vegetable oil but any kind of flavorless oil will work great.
+- Oil - I use vegetable oil, but any kind of flavorless oil will work great.
 The oil helps to create more moist cakes.
 You can also use melted butter - see my section below comparing the two.

-Milk - You can make genoise cake without milk, but I find a small dash of milk helps to create a soft fluffy texture.
+- Milk - You can make genoise cake without milk, but I find a small dash of milk helps to create a soft, fluffy texture.

-Vanilla - Vanilla extract or vanilla bean paste will add a hint of flavor.
+- Vanilla - Vanilla extract or vanilla bean paste will add a hint of flavor.

 See the recipe card for quantities and full recipe.

-How to Make Genoise Sponge Cake
+How To Make Genoise Sponge Cake

 This classic European sponge cake is surprisingly simple to make.
 It might seem daunting at first, but I hope you'll find the steps in this genoise recipe straightforward and easy to follow.